3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

 about whether the import was *successfully finished* or *aborted*.

 .. hint::
-  If an import process was aborted by the user or fails due to errors, the import log file can also be used to automatically **resume** or **rollback** the import operation.
+  If an import process was aborted by the user or failed due to errors, the import log file can also be used to automatically **resume** or **rollback** the import operation.
 Thus, it helps you to ensure a consistent database state.